evakononchuk/backendForRW/README.md

-#
-Create a backend for the RealWorld app.
+# Backend for the RealWorld
 - create new project and bootstrap it with Prettier and Eslint
 - make HTTP server on Fastify;
 - testing server by Jest;